-The Pig Program in Birundi is known as “Ndashoboye,” which translates to “I am able.”
+The Pig Program in Burundi is known as “Ndashoboye,” which translates to “I am able.”

 When we looked at the communities around our schools, we discovered that many families had no trades, leading to low self-esteem.
 The Pig Program brings hope and encouragement to those who have no means to support themselves.
 We selected 60 families, trained them, and partnered them with a veterinarian.
 The Government of Burundi provided lumber for pig pens, we provided nails, and we supplied the pigs.
 Participants are responsible for feeding and caring for the pigs, and to make this task manageable, we pair two families with one pig.
 They share both the consumption and sale of the pork.